 Free Parking Options in Cruz Bay, St. John

-Your Car Rental Agency’s Lot should be researched as an option.
-If you are renting a vehicle on St. John, you typically have the benefit of parking in that agencies parking lot for free.
+Your Car Rental Agency’s lot should be researched as an option.
+If you are renting a vehicle on St. John, you typically have the benefit of parking in that agency’s parking lot for free.
 So that’s a definite perk of renting a vehicle from an agency that is based in Cruz Bay, St. John.
-Be sure to check with your chosen car rental agency to see if you are allowed to park in their lot, and how it works, hours when its allowed, and so on.
+Be sure to check with your chosen car rental agency to see if you are allowed to park in their lot, how it works, the hours when it is allowed, and so on.

 Cruz Bay Customs Parking Lot is a free lot by the public bathrooms in Cruz Bay, and behind the US Custom’s Building, across from the US Post Office.
 It fills quickly.

-Customer Parking at Shopping Centers and Businesses: Mongoose Junction has free parking in front, on the side and in the back of the shopping center.
-You MUST however be a Mongoose Junction customer to park there, either shopping or dining.
+Customer Parking at Shopping Centers and Businesses: Mongoose Junction has free parking in front, on the side, and in the back of the shopping center.
+You MUST however, be a Mongoose Junction customer to park there, either for shopping or dining.
 There are a few other businesses in Cruz Bay that have their own small parking areas, like the Mini Mart and a couple of the restaurants.
 These parking spots are free but reserved for their customers.

 Paid Parking Lots in Cruz Bay, St. John